iron-io/docs/mq/v2_v3_migration_guide/index.md

 If you're using an [officially supported client library](/mq/3/libraries/), simply change your dependency to use the `v3` branch.
 Whether or not you need to change your code will depend on the functions you are using.
-Please check the [appropriate library](/mq/3/libraries/)appropriate library for your language to to see if you need to make an update.
+Please check the [appropriate library](/mq/3/libraries/) for your language to to see if you need to make an update.

 If you're confused about how to do this, please [contact our support team](/support/).